 RoissyBus also connects CDG airport to the city.
 It runs between CDG airport and Paris-Opéra.
-A one way ride ticket costs €11.50.
-Check RAPT website for more details.
+A one-way ride ticket costs €11.50.
+Check the RAPT website for more details.

 OrlyBus also connects ORY airport to the city.
 It runs between ORY airport and Denfert Rochereau Metro stop in the city.
-A one way ride ticket costs €8.00.
-Check RAPT website for more details.
+A one-way ride ticket costs €8.00.
+Check the RAPT website for more details.

 Paris has two train systems – Metro and RER.
 Metro covers pretty much the entire city of Paris.
-RER connects the city with suburbs.
-The city of Paris is within Zone 1, that means you can use a Metro ticket on a RER train if you are traveling within the city.
+RER connects the city with the suburbs.
+The city of Paris is within Zone 1, which means you can use a Metro ticket on an RER train if you are traveling within the city.

 Buses connect the city where Metro doesn’t.
 You can use all Metro passes on the buses.

 Taxis are widely available all over the city

 Uber is available everywhere in Paris.